Skin Contact Wine (aka Orange Wine): An In-Depth Guide

 • How it tastes

-• Is it the same wine as rosé
+• Whether it is the same as rosé

-So, sit tight, and let’s get into everything you need to know about these bottlings!
+So, sit tight, and let’s dive into everything you need to know.

-Skin contact wine is essentially a type of white wine but is vinified like red wines.
+Skin contact wine, also known as orange wine, skin-fermented white wine, amber wine, and ramato, is a type of white wine vinified like red wine.

 Here’s how it’s made:

-During maceration, a period in winemaking, white grape skins remain in contact with the juice for a certain time, ranging from hours to months.
+During maceration, a stage in winemaking, white grape skins remain in contact with the juice for a certain period, ranging from hours to months.
 This is the same method used to make red wine.

-This process allows the skins extract additional tannins, body, and flavors, giving the color more depth—generally orange or amber.
-In other words, this contact lends red wine characteristics while keeping the white wine's acidity.
+This process allows the skins to extract additional tannins, body, and flavors, giving the wine a deeper color—generally orange or amber.
+In other words, this contact lends red wine characteristics while preserving the white wine's acidity.

-Even though skin contact wine is a white wine that has turned orange, not all these types of wines are orange.
-And, no actual oranges involved.
+Although skin contact wine is a white wine that has turned orange, not all of these types of wines are orange, and there are no actual oranges in them.

-In fact, these distinctive wines can range from golden-straw yellow to vivid amber, depending on how long the juice ferments with the skins.
+These distinctive wines range from golden straw yellow to vivid amber, depending on how long the juice ferments with the skins.

-While it seems to be the new hot thing, the origins of orange wine go way back.
+While it seems to be the new hot thing for many people, the origins of orange wine go way back.
 It was first made in Georgia, where winemakers fermented white grapes with their skins in clay vessels known as Qvevri for thousands of years.

 This technique eventually spread to Italy in the 1990s and has been gaining popularity since then.